Apache Spark operations supported by Hive Warehouse Connector in Azure HDInsight

 To start a spark-shell session, do the following steps:

 1. Use ssh command to connect to your Apache Spark cluster.
-Edit the command below by replacing CLUSTERNAME with the name of your cluster, and then enter the command:
+Edit the command by replacing CLUSTERNAME with the name of your cluster, and then enter the command:

 ssh sshuser@CLUSTERNAME-ssh.azurehdinsight.cn